lqtza/OcuMOL_Leap/README.md

 3. Assuming you have PyMOL (we used the latest Schrodinger system Python version, `MacPyMOL-v1.7.6.0-syspython.dmg`), running 'spawn prep_and_run.py' script from within PyMOL should work.
 If it doesn't, check to make sure your PYTHONPATH includes the 'ocudump' library.
 It can be set within the prep_and_run.py script.

+**Note: The Python script will crash if the Oculus Rift is not connected.**

 ## Oculus Rift and Leap Motion
 This will be coming soon.
 There's some issues to iron out.